Menu Close

 At Moss Side we consider reading to be the key to unlocking the door for children to learn.
 As such, we place a heavy emphasis upon this skill as soon as children begin in EYFS.

 From the start of EYFS, children use Letterland characters to learn phonetic sounds as they develop their ability to segment (split up sounds) before blending them back together in order to read a variety of words.
-By using Letterland as our systematic, synthetic phonics, we immerse our pupils in a phonetic world which allows them to absorb the sounds within English and the skills required to utilise these.
+After extensive reasearch and evaluation, our SSP (Systematic Synthetic Phonics) scheme is Letterland, which allows our pupils to be aborbed into a wrold of phonics, learning all the sounds of the English language during their first two years at school.

-The children are heard read on a daily basis by staff within school but the support of parents is encouraged as children have access to a weekly Letterland ebook, matched to the level of phonics that pupils are currently studying and take home a physical reading book from the Moss Side scheme (made up of a variety of decodable books, such as Phonic Bugs).
+The children are heard read on a regular basis by staff and volunteers within school but the support of parents is actively encouraged as children take home their reading book from the Moss Side scheme (a range of appropriately selected books, such as Phonic Bugs, to allow pupils to overlearn the sounds that they have learnt) as well as our Letterland e-books which are shared on a weekly basis.

 How can you help your child?